epfl-ada/ada-2020-project-milestone-p3-p3_klr/README.md

 ## **7) Questions for TAs (optional)**

-- Should we use other other metrics than the ones from the original paper?
+- Should we use other metrics than the ones from the original paper?
-- Are the 3 methods that we intend to implement enough for the scope of this project?
+- Are the 3 methods that we intend to implement too many or too few for the scope of this project?
 - Is AdaBoost a better choice for boosted trees since it is the most popular?